 - In a bowl, soak the sabudana or sago in just enough water to cover it and keep it overnight.
 It will absorb the water so don't add excess water.
 Drain the soaked sabudana and keep aside.

 - Place a pan over medium heat, add oil, let it turn hot.

 - Add cumin seeds, saute for a few seconds.

-- Add dry red chilly, saute for a couple of seconds.
+- Add dry red chili, saute for a couple of seconds.

-- Add mixed veggies, green chilly and chopped green pepper along with salt, saute till veggies turn tender and light golden in color.
+- Add mixed veggies, green chili and chopped green pepper along with salt, saute till veggies turn tender and light golden in color.

-- Add chilly powder, turmeric powder, ground pepper, cumin powder and fennel powder, combine well.
+- Add chili powder, turmeric powder, ground pepper, cumin powder and fennel powder, combine well.

 - Add soaked sabudana, combine well and cook till it turns transparent.